thinkpad20/kirei/README.md

 * No TCO or any other optimizations
 * Token system hasn't been implemented yet
 * A REPL would be nice (but would probably require a full implementation separate from simple javascript compilation)
+* We'd like to support anonymous recursion, so that we can write recursion into lambda functions without names
 * modules, namespaces, etc...